 Hess Midstream LP, a variable interest entity, has an "Up-C" organizational structure.
 We have an approximate 38% consolidated ownership interest at December 31, 2023 in Hess Midstream LP on an as-exchanged basis, primarily through our ownership of Class B units in Hess Midstream Operations LP (HESM Opco), the operating subsidiary of Hess Midstream LP, which are exchangeable into Class A shares of Hess Midstream LP on a one-for-one basis.
 An affiliate of Global Infrastructure Partners (GIP) owns an approximate 32% consolidated interest in Hess Midstream LP at December 31, 2023, on an as-exchanged basis, primarily through its ownership of Class B units in HESM Opco, and the public owns an approximate 30% consolidated interest in Hess Midstream LP at December 31, 2023, through the ownership of Class A shares of Hess Midstream LP.
-We have concluded that we are the primary beneficiary of the variable interest entity since we have the power to direct those activities that most significantly impact the economic performance of Hess Midstream LP, and are obligated to absorb losses or have the right to receive benefits that could potentially be significant to Hess Midstream LP.
+We have concluded that we are the primary beneficiary of the variable interest entity since we have the power to direct those activities that most significantly impact the economic performance of Hess Midstream LP.
 This conclusion was based on a qualitative analysis that considered Hess Midstream LP's governance structure, the commercial agreements between Hess Midstream LP and us, and the voting rights established between the members.